River Lym: Flooding

 The usual water level of the river at Uplyme is between 0.00m and 0.79m.
 The river has flooded on several occasions, usually after heavy rainfall.
 The most costly was in 1890, when residents of Coombe Street had to be evacuated.

-River Lim Path
+River Lym Path

-The River Lim Path is a public footpath, 2.4 km (1.5 mi) long, that follows the River Lym from Town Mill in Lyme Regis, Dorset to Uplyme in Devon.
+The River Lym Path is a public footpath, 2.4 km (1.5 mi) long, that follows the River Lym from Town Mill in Lyme Regis, Dorset to Uplyme in Devon.
 It was funded and supported by the Coastal Communities Fund, and the footpath also forms part of the East Devon Way.
 The Uplyme Parish Council published a guide pamphlet.
 Improvements were coordinated by Lyme Forward and the Dorset Coast Forum in 2018 and 2019, and a local furniture maker and artist built animal houses and seating areas themed around the old watermills alongside the path.